Maui Activities for Couples

 Haleakala Crater is a must when visiting Maui with your loved one.
 The majestic beauty of the Manhattan-sized crater is the perfect place for a romantic sunrise.
 Towering at 10,023 feet, Haleakala offers views above the clouds, and you can often see the Big Island in the distance.
 Visit with Skyline Hawaii and view sunrise in style.

 Molokini Crater is a volcanic atoll sitting just off the south coast of Maui.
 Conveniently, it harbors and protects some of the most awe-inspiring ocean life in Hawaiian waters.
-Snorkeling Molokini has become one of the most popular activities on Maui due to it’s incredible water clarity.
-Scuba diving is also a world famous activity for advanced divers on the backside of Molokini.
+Snorkeling Molokini has become one of the most popular activities on Maui due to its incredible water clarity.
+Scuba diving is also a world-famous activity for advanced divers on the backside of Molokini.

 Maui is home to all kinds of surfing.
 Wind, kite, stand-up, longboarding, and shortboarding are all increasingly popular on the Valley Isle.
 You’ll find different areas attract different surfers and different skill levels.
 If you’re new to surfing, there are plenty of surf schools in Maui.
-If you have more experience under your belt, you can find great waves depending on season.
+If you have more experience under your belt, you can find great waves depending on the season.